Three Mills Lock

-Three Mills Lock, also known as the Prescott Lock is a lock on the Prescott Channel on the River Lea in London.
-The project was led by British Waterways and the lock officially opened on 5 June 2009.
+Three Mills Lock, also known as Prescott Lock, is a lock on the Prescott Channel on the River Lea in London.
+The current structure was constructed by British Waterways and officially opened on 5 June 2009.

-The lock cuts off this section of the Bow Back Rivers from the tide, creating new opportunities for leisure boats, water taxis, trip boats and floating restaurants.
-It also helps freight traffic such as barges carrying construction materials to the sites of the 2012 Olympics and Stratford City.
+The lock cuts off a section of the Bow Back Rivers from the tide, creating new opportunities for leisure boats, water taxis, trip boats and floating restaurants.
+It also allowed barges carrying construction materials to access the sites of the London 2012 Olympics and Stratford City.

-Design
+Original lock

-Three Mills Lock has been built on the Prescott Channel, which was constructed in the 1930s as part of a scheme for flood prevention and the creation of employment.
-It bypassed the tide mills at Three Mills, and included a sluice structure, which was used to control levels in the Bow Back Rivers much as the present structure is.
-This original structure became inoperative by the mid 1960s, and was removed in the 1980s, as the Bow Back Rivers had been classified as Remainder Waterways by the 1968 British Waterways Act, and there was no funding for maintenance.
-A consequence of this was that the rivers reverted to being tidal.
+The original Three Mills Lock was constructed in the 1930s as part of a scheme for flood prevention and the creation of employment.
+It bypassed the tide mills at Three Mills, and included a sluice structure, which was used to control water levels in the Bow Back Rivers.
+This structure became inoperative by the mid 1960s, and was removed in the 1980s, by which point the Bow Back Rivers had been classified as "remainder waterways" by the Transport Act 1968, and there was no funding for maintenance.
+As a consequence of this, the rivers upstream reverted to being tidal.
 This made navigation difficult, since there was not enough water at low tide, and at high tide, there was insufficient headroom, due to the low level of the Northern Outfall Sewer, which crosses the waterways.